icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [Dialogical Logic](https://plato.stanford.edu/entries/logic-dialogical/) - ***Plato Stanford***.
 A computational philosophy account on dialogical logic, which is a dialogue-based approach to logic and argumentation rooted in a research tradition that goes back to dialectics in Greek Antiquity, when problems were approached through dialogues in which opposing parties discussed a thesis through questions and answers.

 * [Temporal Logic](https://plato.stanford.edu/entries/logic-temporal/) - ***Plato Stanford***.

-* [Situation Calculus](https://en.wikipedia.org/wiki/Situation_calculus) - ***Wikipedia***.
-Wikipedia on Situation Calculus, which is a logic formalism designed for representing and reasoning about dynamical domains.

 * [Modal Logic](https://plato.stanford.edu/entries/logic-modal/) - ***Plato Stanford***.
 A computational philosophy account on Modal Logic, which is the study of the deductive behavior of the expressions 'it is necessary that' and 'it is possible that'.